The Bachelor of Science (B.S.) degree in Middle Level Education degree program is offered in the School of Education and Social Sciences.

 The handbook for middle level education is here.
 The coordinator for the program is Dr. Ronald Perry.

 Note: The Early Childhood Education (PreK-4) and Middle Level Education (4-8) Pennsylvania programs.
 These programs have replaced the previous Pennsylvania Elementary Education (K-6) certification program.
-Either of the Early Childhood or Middle Level degree programs can be combined with Special Education (PreK-8) for a dual degree.
+The Early Childhood degree program can be combined with Special Education (PreK-8) for a dual degree.